Singularity categories of Gorenstein monomial algebras: Introduction

 {\bf Acknowledgments.} The work was done during the stay of the first author at the Department of Mathematics, University of Bielefeld.
 He is deeply indebted to Professor Henning Krause for his kind hospitality, inspiration and continuous encouragement.
 Both authors deeply thank Professor Xiao-Wu Chen for helpful discussions.
+We thank the anonymous referee for his/her careful readings and suggestions which help make this paper more readable.

 After finishing a first version of this paper appeared in arXiv, we were informed kindly from Professor Osamu Iyama and Professor Kota Yamaura that H. Minamoto, Y. Kimura and K. Yamaura \cite{MKY} has also obtained the same result with Theorem \ref{theorem silting object}.
-We are deeply indebted to them for this and for their helpful comments!
+Kota Yamaura pointed out that $A$ should be of Gorenstein parameter $l$ to make the statements in Theorem \ref{theorem endomorphism ring of gorenstein projective modules} hold.
+We are deeply indebted to them for these and for their helpful comments!